maanqii/coding_three_final/README.md

 # Coding_three_final
 The main thing I wanted to do was to make some changes to the style migration and make beautiful images in different ways that I was happy with.
-All the training download images are stored in the image folder
+All the training download images are stored in the image folder（⭐: The content in the 'here the link' under # comments is basically the template content, ## the content under comments is my modified content）

 ## Ⅰ
 ### Basic reference version: https://tensorflow.google.cn/tutorials/generative/style_transfer